mannandeep/ECE5700-AI-Project/README.md

 ## Acknowledgements

 This project was completed as part of a graduate-level Artificial Intelligence course (ECE 57000, Spring 2025).
 It leverages the Hugging Face Transformers, Datasets, and Evaluate libraries to support model training and evaluation.

+Some text descriptions, explanations, and documentation were refined for clarity and formatting with the assistance of a large language model (LLM).
+The author conducted all conceptual work, implementation, and analysis independently.